finos/rune-common/CONTRIBUTING.md

 1. Run the full build at the *parent* level of the project and ensure that all tests pass.

      ```shell
-     ... rosetta-code-generators> mvn clean install
+     ... rosetta-common> mvn clean install
      ```

 1. Commit your changes using [well-formed commit messages][].
 This provides consistency throughout the project, and ensures that commit messages are able to be formatted properly and used by various git tools.

      ```shell